MathewSachin/MathewSachin.GitHub.io/blog/_posts/2023-04-14-dependency-injection-extension-functions-kotlin.md

 ### What is this post about?
 Extension functions make the code more idiomatic, but are very similar to static functions.
-Hence, techniques like dependency injection and mocking don't play well with it.
+Hence, techniques like dependency injection and mocking don't play well with these.
 So, usually the recommendation is to [keep these functions pure]({% post_url /blog/2023-04-02-pure-functions %}), basically only rely on inputs to produce output, don't cause side-effects.
 This is so that we can reason about and test these function easily in isolation without needing dependency injection or mocking.

-But, there are some niche situations where using extensions functions would keep the code more readable.
+But, there are some niche situations where using extensions functions would make the code more readable.
 What I'm going to show you is a way to achieve just that while still being able to inject dependencies.

 The use-case I had for this was a game-automation scripting framework in which the main mode of operation was to match images on the screen and then click on the screen.